-Joe Biden Has A Moving Reaction To Trump's Ban On Trans People In The Military
+Joe Biden Responds To Trump's Ban On Trans People In The Military

 Former Vice President Joe Biden has never been one to hold back how he feels, which was once again evident in his reaction to President Donald Trump's decision to ban trans people from serving in the military.
 Biden tweeted, "Every patriotic American who is qualified to serve in our military should be able to serve.
 Full stop."
 The former vice president is clearly not on board with Trump on this issue.